Brand book and graphic standards book: Why are they essential for every serious brand?

 Review the document every 6–12 months

-A brandbook and graphic standards book are not a luxury – they are the foundation of any serious brand.
+A brandbook and graphic standards book are not a luxury – they are the foundation of every serious brand.
 Without them, communication becomes chaotic, and the brand unrecognizable.
-If you want to make a strong, professional impression and build audience trust, invest in a quality brandbook.
+If you want to leave a strong, professional impression and build audience trust, invest in a quality brandbook.